forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: Get JSON output from these Salesforce Functions commands with the `--json | -j` flag:
+* NEW: Get JSON output from these Salesforce Functions commands with the `--json` flag:

     * `sf deploy functions`
     * `sf env create compute`